alessandrodeste/nodejs-playground/README.md

 ## What I'm working on and open points

-- OAuth2 with google and passport.js
+- Server side validation of Google OAuth2 client-side authentication ([tricky](https://developers.google.com/identity/sign-in/web/server-side-flow))
 - Tests
 - Yarn
 - Remove use of mongoose default mpromise (is deprecated)
 - how to improve token lifecycle?
-I don't like this result
+I don't like the current result
 - how is implemented mongoose id creation?
-See refresh token in signup.
+See refresh token in signup
 - why signin debug log return 401 but the actual result is 200?
 - find a non deprecated libraries for bcrypt